Top 10 Dog Medical Conditions in 2015

 While the majority of these conditions are rarely life threatening, they can become chronic and expensive to treat.

 Insurance Claims Reveal Common Reasons for Vet Visits

 Nationwide pet insurance policyholders spent more than $77 million in 2015 treating the 10 most common medical conditions affecting their dogs.

 Nationwide pet insurance, the nation’s oldest and largest provider of pet health insurance, recently sorted its database of more than 550,000 insured pets to determine the top 10 dog medical conditions in 2015.

 - Ear infection

 - Periodontitis/dental disease

 - Soft tissue trauma

-“Although a few of the top 10 dog conditions can be associated with an animal’s natural aging process, many of the conditions listed above can occur in any pet,” said Dr. Carol McConnell, DVM, MBA, vice president and chief veterinary medical officer for Nationwide pet insurance.
+“Although a few of the top 10 dog conditions can be associated with an animal’s natural aging process, many of the conditions listed above can occur in any pet,” said Dr. Carol McConnell, DVM, MBA, and chief veterinary medical officer for Nationwide pet insurance.

 “Regardless of the age or breed of the dog, pet owners should familiarize themselves with their pets’ daily routine in order to identify abnormal behaviors that might indicate an injury or illness.”